getty-zig/getty.so/pages/api/serializer.md

         - `context`: A value of type `Context`.
         - `length`: An optional length for the Getty Sequence that will be returned.
     - __Return__:
-        - A value of type `Seq` on success.
+        - On success, a value of type `Map`.
-        - A value of type `E` on failure.
+        - On failure, an error in the error set `E`.

 - `serializeSome`: Serializes a Getty Some value.